 Montessori is self-correcting materials

 Montessori teaches children how to think, observe and reflect: opposing memorizing and swiftly forgetting.
 There are various things that ‘call’ the children at different times in their development which we call Sensitive Periods.
-A child, who is in the sensitive period for numbers and counting will repeatedly attempt to work with math materials; another chill may have a strong attraction to handling scissors, thus she will work with scissors for as long as it is necessary to develop the necessary skill of using scissors; yet another child will work in earnest until he manages to tie bows with laces.
+A child, who is in the sensitive period for numbers and counting will repeatedly attempt to work with math materials; another child may have a strong attraction to handling scissors, thus she will work with scissors for as long as it is necessary to develop the necessary skill of using scissors.

 Montessori is self-learning